docker-library/official-images/README.md

 	-	`i386`
 	-	`ppc64le`

-We strongly recommend that most images create a single Dockerfile per entry in the library file that can be used for multiple architectures.
-This means that each supported architecture will have the same FROM line (e.g. `FROM debian:jessie`).
+We strongly recommend that most images create a single `Dockerfile` per entry in the library file that can be used for multiple architectures.
+This means that each supported architecture will have the same `FROM` line (e.g. `FROM debian:jessie`).
 While official images are in the process of completing [image indexes](https://github.com/opencontainers/image-spec/blob/v1.0.0-rc6/image-index.md) to make this work naturally, the servers that build for non-amd64 architectures will pull the correct architecture-specific base and `docker tag` the base image to make the `FROM` work correctly.
+See [`golang`](https://github.com/docker-library/official-images/blob/master/library/golang), [`docker`](https://github.com/docker-library/official-images/blob/master/library/docker), [`haproxy`](https://github.com/docker-library/official-images/blob/master/library/haproxy), and [`php`](https://github.com/docker-library/official-images/blob/master/library/php) for examples of library files using one `Dockerfile` per entry and see their respective git repos for example `Dockerfile`s.

-For images that are `FROM scratch` like `debian` it will be necessary to have a different Dockerfile and build context in order to `ADD` architecture specific binaries.
+For images that are `FROM scratch` like `debian` it will be necessary to have a different `Dockerfile` and build context in order to `ADD` architecture specific binaries.
 Since these images use the same `Tags`, they need to be in the same entry.
 Use the architecture specific fields for `GitRepo`, `GitFetch`, `GitCommit`, and `Directory`, which are the architecture concatenated with hyphen (`-`) and the field (e.g. `arm32v7-GitCommit`).
 Any architecture that does not have an architecture-specific field will use the default field (e.g. no `arm32v7-Directory` means `Directory` will be used for `arm32v7`).
-See the `debian` or `ubuntu` files in the library for examples.
-The following is an example for `hello-world`:
+See the [`debian`](https://github.com/docker-library/official-images/blob/master/library/debian) or [`ubuntu`](https://github.com/docker-library/official-images/blob/master/library/ubuntu) files in the library for examples.
+The following is an example for [`hello-world`](https://github.com/docker-library/official-images/blob/master/library/hello-world):

 ```
 Maintainers: Tianon Gravi <admwiggin@gmail.com> (@tianon),